curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## 4. Deploy Elastic Stack Components

-If you use the example deploymenta, run the following script to deploy log aggregation components.\
+If you use the example deployment, run the following script to deploy log aggregation components.\
 Alternatively, adapt the scripting to match your own deployments.

 ```bash
 ./deploy-elastic-stack.sh
 ```

-The script runs a demo deployment of Elasticsearch, Kibana and Filebeat, then exposes Kibana at `https://logs.testcluster.example`.\
+The script runs a demo deployment of Elasticsearch, Kibana and Filebeat.\
+The Kibana frontend uses an external URL of `https://logs.testcluster.example`.\
 To make the URL resolvable, get the API gateway's external IP address.

 ```bash
 kubectl get svc -n apigateway
 ```

-Then map the Kibana hostname to any other entries for that IP address in the local computer's `/etc/hosts` file.
+Then add the Kibana hostname to any other entries for that IP address in the local computer's `/etc/hosts` file.

 ```text
 172.20.0.5 logs.testcluster.example